stevevance/ttp-2016-transit-investments/README.md

 # Transit Explorer
-Map of the transit investments in 2016
+Map of existing fixed-guideway transit and major transit investments in the U.S., Mexico, and Canada.

-This repository is the [Transit Explorer map](http://www.thetransportpolitic.com/transitexplorer) featured on [The Transport Politic](http://www.thetransportpolitic.com/2016/01/06/openings-and-construction-starts-planned-for-2016/), launched on Wednesday, January 6, 2015.
+This repository is the [Transit Explorer map](http://www.thetransportpolitic.com/transitexplorer) featured on [The Transport Politic](http://www.thetransportpolitic.com/2016/01/06/openings-and-construction-starts-planned-for-2016/), launched on Wednesday, January 6, 2016.
 It holds the HTML and JavaScript code and GeoJSON map data.

 ## About
+Transit Explorer was developed by Yonah Freemark and Steven Vance.

+Code includes Google Analytics and Maptiks settings specific to the site.
+If using the code elsewhere, adapt these settings for your specific site's needs.

 ## Geographic data
 The geographic data represents existing and future transit lines and future transit stations and combines custom-created data and data from open sources.